impromptuRong/hd_wsi/README.md

 ## User Guideline
 ### a) Image patch nuclei segmentation
 The script `run_patch_inference.py` analyzes a single image patch or a folder of image patches with given model and outputs nuclei detection and segmentation results.
-Image patches are analyzed one-by-one without batch parallel, so image patches with different sizes are allowed.
-By default, model uses breast cancer `Yolo_mask` model for the following nuclei: tumor, stromal, immune, blood, and others. mpp need to be specified with option `--mpp`.
-The script will automatically align image patch scale to default model scale (mpp=0.25, 40x) during inference and convert result to the original input size.
+Image patches are analyzed one-by-one without parallel, so image patches with different sizes are allowed.
+By default, model uses breast cancer `Yolo_mask` model to segment the following nuclei: tumor, stromal, immune, blood, macrophage, necrosis and others. mpp need to be specified with option `--mpp`.
+The script will automatically align image patch scale to default scale (mpp=0.25, 40x) during inference and convert result to the original input size.
 Run `python run_patch_inference.py -h` for all options.

 Example 1.
 Produce the result of a 40x lung cancer image patch displayed in the introduction:
 ```